rross/dotnet-workflow-interceptor/README.md

-# simple-dotnet-template
+# dotnet-workflow-interceptor
-To be used as a template project to bootstrap other projects on the [Temporal .NET SDK](https://github.com/temporalio/sdk-dotnet)
-This example shows how to start the workflow using the [Temporal Command Line](https://docs.temporal.io/cli) and a .NET Client application.
+Demonstrates how to use a workflow interceptor to call an activity once the workflow is complete.

 The worker is located in the [worker folder](worker/) and the client application is located in the [client folder](client/).